-where $P_F(\cdot)$ denotes the probability evaluated under the cdf $F(x)$.
-In the following, we will mainly discuss properties related to $\alpha_+(F)$ and all the arguments can apply similarly to $\alpha_-(F)$.
-The limits in \eqref{tidef} are well defined because $F(x)$ and $\overline F(x)$ are monotone functions.
+where $P_F(\cdot)$ denotes the probability evaluated under the distribution $F$.
+In the following, we will mainly discuss properties related to $\alpha_+(F)$ and all the results can be generalized similarly to $\alpha_-(F)$.
 Both $\alpha_+(F)$ and $\alpha_-(F)$ take values in $[0,+\infty]$.
-For the right tail, $\alpha_+(F)=+\infty$ represents a thin tailed cdf, such as the exponential distribution, the normal distribution, the log-normal distribution; $\alpha_+(F)=0$ represents a super heavy tailed cdf, such as the log-Pareto distribution (\citep{CorRei09}).
-The cases that are of most interest are when $\alpha_+(F)\in (0,+\infty)$.
+For the right tail, $\alpha_+(F)=+\infty$ represents a thin tailed cdf such as the exponential distribution, and $\alpha_+(F)=0$ typically represents a super heavy tailed cdf such as the log-Pareto distribution (\citealt{CorRei09}).